Paulus1337/Volt-Typhoon-Write-up/README.md

 ## Under what regedit path does the attacker check for evidence of a virtualized environment?

-I filtered the logs using the keyword 'Virtual' across the full index to find the answer.
+I filtered the logs using the keyword `Virtual` across the full index to find the answer.

 ![Finding Answer](assets/t5e.png "Finding Answer")